Description

 The Bebinn white cropped men’s shirt is a fun piece.
 It is a sibling of our white Boread shirt.
 It has a boxy look since it is the exact same as the longer shirt, but then cropped above the waist.
 The straight cut makes it a very comfortable shirt.
 It has a double button in the cuff so you are able to adjust it according to your wrists.

 The Swiss embroidery has an elegant and classic appearance.
 The fabric gives this broderie anglaise men’s shirt a chic touch, while the length gives it a playful feel.
 The light cotton fabric is a delight for your skin.
 Because of the straight cut this white cropped men’s shirt has a relaxed fit and in combination with the cotton Swiss embroidered fabric a perfect shirt for the warmer days.
-The centre front button closing is in a white poplin fabric, which gives a nice contrast with the embroidered cotton.

 How to style this white cropped men’s shirt with Swiss embroidery